Killian42/QTube/README.md

 ## How to use
 Before using this software, you first need to get a Youtube API key and create a web app to get a client secrets file (that should look like [this](src/client_secrets_template.json)).
 This [Corey Schafer video](https://www.youtube.com/watch?v=vQQEaSnQ_bs) goes through the process step by step.

 Once that's done, either clone this repository or download the ZIP archive.
 Then, copy and rename the [user parameters template](src/user_params_template.json) file to *user_params.json*.
-Modify it so that it fits your needs (more information on how in the [following table](https://github.com/Killian42/QTube/blob/main/README.md#user-defined-parameters) and in the [example section](https://github.com/Killian42/QTube/blob/main/README.md#example)).
+Modify it so that it fits your needs (more information on how in the [following table](README.md#user-defined-parameters) and in the [example section](README.md#example)).

-Verify that you have all of the dependencies installed (see the [requirements](requirements.txt) file)
+Verify that you have all of the dependencies installed (see the [requirements](requirements.txt) file).

 Finally, execute the [run.py](src/run.py) file to start the software.